MA Program FAQs

 Can I receive credit for courses taken outside the English department?

 Up to six credits from outside the English Department can be counted.
 These must be graduate-level courses and must be approved by the Graduate Director.
 Generally, these should come from an adjacent or related field such as Modern Languages, Linguistics, Philosophy, History, or the like.
-In most cases, they will be from within the College of Humanities and Social Sciences.

 Can I take undergraduate courses?